sandrarcr/Corallium_rubrum_RNAseq_local_adaptation/README.md

 ## README

-Repository for Corallium rubrum coding - begginer.
+Repository for Corallium rubrum coding - beginner.
+Remember to add the little icon for super fancy legal rights :)